Symbolic Branch Networks: Tree-Inherited Neural Models for Interpretable Multiclass Classification: Experiments and Results

 \subsubsection{Multi-Class Architectural Details}

-The architectural characteristics of BranchNet for multi-class classification tasks are summarized in Table \ref{tab:branchnet_multi}.
-This table provides insights into the scale of the BranchNet models for each dataset, detailing the number of features, the number of samples, the range of hidden neurons, and the minimum and maximum sparsity ratios for the $W_1$ (input-to-hidden) and $W_2$ (hidden-to-output) matrices.
+The architectural characteristics of BranchNet for multi-class classification tasks are summarized in Table~\ref{tab:branchnet_multi}.
+The table reports, for each dataset, the number of classes, features, and samples, together with the range of hidden neurons induced by the extracted branches and the minimum and maximum sparsity ratios of the symbolic matrices $W_1$ (input-to-branch) and $W_2$ (branch-to-class).